-The spiritually, mentally, and emotionally safe "path" for life the believers is of righteousness.
+The spiritually, mentally, and emotionally safe "path" for believers is the life of righteousness.
 The "paths of righteousness" refers to the "morally right way of life."
 God desires that we live in a way that reflects his righteousness, his way of living.
 God has a moral standard and every being that belongs to him must follow Jesus Christ in fulfilling that standard.
 That standard reflects his character and nature.